-If you’re only interested in watching a few channels in particular, then head to the websites for those companies.
+If you’re only interested in watching a few channels in particular, head to the websites for those companies.
 Many of them—including ABC, Fox, and NBC—let you stream directly from their sites.
 However, there’s a catch: Different channels have different rules, and some require that you already have a TV provider or similar subscription (you have to sign in to confirm those credentials before watching).
-For example, you can watch CBS live only if you have a CBS All Access subscription, which costs $6 per month and still includes ads.
+For example, you can watch CBS shows live only if you have a Paramount Plus subscription, which costs $6 per month and still includes ads.

 Monthly online TV services

-To get more than one channel at once, including premium options, you need to subscribe to a monthly service like Hulu Live TV, YouTube TV, or Sling TV.
+To get more than one channel at once, including premium options, you’ll need to subscribe to a monthly service like Hulu Live TV, YouTube TV, or Sling TV.
 All of these options provide a strong connection and easy setup, but they differ in the channels they offer.
-For example, YouTube TV doesn’t have a great spread of sports channels, while Sling TV lacks many local free-to-air stations.
-Before you invest in any subscription, test out that service’s free trial (they all offer one) to get a feel for the experience and make sure it includes your favorite channels.
+For example, YouTube TV doesn’t have a great spread of sports channels, while Sling TV has two plans that contain different stations but doesn’t focus on local ones.
+Before you invest in any subscription, test out that service’s free trial (they all offer one) to get a feel for the experience and make sure it includes the TV channels you want to watch.
 Here’s some more information that should help you choose.